explooosion/ThreeJSHackathon/README.md

-# TreeJSHackathon
+# ThreeJSHackathon
-this is a repo for tree.js hackathon
+this is a repo for three.js hackathon